Milinkov-N/progress-bar/README.md

 ## Using the Progress struct

-Before talking about the implementation of `Progress`, let's look at how you can use it in yout code.
-For exapmle, we have this simple program where we just iterating over vector of integers, doing some expensive calculations on it's values:
+Before talking about the implementation of `Progress`, let's look at how you can use it in your code.
+For example, we have this simple program where we just iterating over vector of integers, doing some expensive calculations on it's values:

 ```rust